 - Decision Making

 - Equal Opportunity

-Students applying to the MLRHR program apply to the College of Graduate Studies.
-They will be required to take either the GMAT or GRE exam and submit results before being considered for admission.
+Students applying to the MLRHR program must meet the Admission Requirements for the Graduate College, as well as additional requirements including an undergraduate GPA of 2.75 or better and a GMAT or GRE score that meets minimum requirements for admission to the Graduate College.
+Students will be required to take either the GMAT or GRE exam and submit results before being considered for admission.

 For additional information regarding Admissions Requirements for the MLRHR program, please visit the Graduate Catalog here.

 For information regarding degree requirements for the MLRHR program, please contact Dr. Bryan Pesta, Assistant Dean of Graduate Business Programs, at firstname.lastname@example.org or 216.687.3730.